10 best CMDB tools for 2026: What actually works

 7. Atlassian CMDB

-Atlassian CMDB, via Jira Assets, is a natural extension for teams already embedded in the Atlassian ecosystem.
+Atlassian CMDB, via Jira Assets (formerly Insight), is a natural extension for teams already embedded in the Atlassian ecosystem.
 It allows users to define custom object schemas, visualize asset relationships, and automate workflows tied to the asset lifecycle.
-When properly configured, it centralizes visibility across infrastructure and applications—improving decision-making during incident management or change planning.
-And thanks to native Jira integration, asset data can be easily linked to tickets, requests, and changes within ITSM workflows.
+When properly configured, it centralizes visibility across infrastructure and applications, improving decision-making during incident management or change planning.

-The major drawback is that Atlassian CMDB lacks built-in asset discovery.
-Unlike other solutions that automatically scan networks and populate the CMDB with real-time data, Jira relies entirely on manual imports or third-party integrations.
+However, the major drawback is that Atlassian CMDB lacks built-in asset discovery.
+Unlike other solutions that automatically scan networks and populate the CMDB with current data, Jira relies entirely on manual imports or third-party integrations.
 It doesn’t scan your environment or identify CIs on its own.

 SolarWinds CMDB is a configuration management system integrated into the SolarWinds ITSM platform (formerly Samanage), designed to help IT teams manage asset relationships and maintain infrastructure visibility.